 Here it is (almost) dry!
 How gorgeous is that shade?
 That’s why I had to save it.

 I’ve bought all my Z-palettes from Beauty Bay.
 You can shop them here*.
 They also sell eyeshadow pans*, if you want to build your own palette that way.
-One of my favorite eyeshadow pans is Peach Smoothie* from Makeup Geek, which I also purchased from there.

 Have you ever depotted your makeup?